+i.
+Requirements

-- i.
-Requirements - 1.
-Have a minimum of two (2) years clean time - 2.
+- 1. Have a minimum of two (2) years clean time - 2.
 Working knowledge - 3.
 At least one (1) year service at the Area level - 4.
 Previous experience serving on the Activities Committee - 5.
-Willingness to Serve - ii.
-Duties - 1.
-Refer to Activities Sub-Committee guidelines for list of Activity Chair Duties b.
-Hospitals & Institutions ii.
-Duties c.
-Outreach
+Willingness to Serve b.
+Hospitals & Institutions i.
+Requirements

+1. Refer to Activities Sub-Committee guidelines for list of Activity Chair Dutiesc.
+Outreach i.-Requirements

-- i.
-Requirements - 1.
-Have a minimum of two (2) years clean time. - 2.
+- 1. Have a minimum of two (2) years clean time. - 2.
 Minimum of six (6) months involvement within the H&I subcommittee. - 3.
 Working knowledge of the 12 Steps, 12 Traditions and 12 Concepts of NA. - 4.
-Willingness to serve.
+Willingness toserve.

-1. Refer to Hospitals & Institutions Sub-Committee guidelines for list of Hospitals & Institutions Chair Duties.
+1. Refer to Hospitals & Institutions Sub-Committee guidelines for list of Hospitals & Institutions ChairDuties.

-- i.
-Requirements - 1.
-Minimum of three (3) years clean time - 2.
+- 1. Minimum of three (3) years clean time - 2.
 Minimum of one (1) year on the outreach sub-committee - 3.
 Working knowledge of the 12 steps, 12 traditions and 12 concepts of NA.